informalsystems/vdd/fastsync/fastsync.md

 described in the sequential specification above.
-Thus, in the (unreliable) distributed setting, we consider two kinds of termination (normal and abort) and we will specify below under what (favorable) conditions we can ensure to terminate normally:
+Thus, in the (unreliable) distributed setting, we consider two kinds of termination (normal and abort) and we will specify below under what (favorable) conditions we can ensure to terminate normally, and satisfy the requirements of the sequential problem statement:

 #### **[FS-DISTR-TERM]**:
 *Fastsync* may *terminate normally* or it  *aborts*.